What’s your story?

 If you stop thinking so much and patiently and doggedly take action [Part 1] to overcome obstacles [Part 2] in pursuit of your purpose [Part 3], you’ll get “it” along the way—whether you want to or not.

-I was inspired to apply the four parts of a story find direction in life by one of my favorite “sledgehammer” books, A Million Miles in a Thousand Years, by Donald Miller.
-Read it for more direction on how to live an extraordinary story.
+I was inspired to apply the four parts of a story to take control of my life by one of my favorite “sledgehammer” books, A Million Miles in a Thousand Years, by Donald Miller.
+Read it for a better idea of how to live an extraordinary story.

 And read the companion post to this one, 8 Rules for Living a Meaningful Life.